 Variations

-As an alternative to vanilla extract, you could also use almond extract, or a little finely ground coffee powder.
-Or add some ground spices such as cinnamon or cardamom which both go well with chocolate.
+As an alternative to vanilla extract, you could also use almond extract, or add a little finely ground coffee powder for mocha-flavoured chocolate date balls.

 You could also make orange-flavoured chocolate date truffles with a little grated orange zest.